 (3) In subsection (2) —

-“liability” includes civil liability under the Corporations Law.
+liability includes civil liability under the Corporations Law.

-(4) The payment of any money under an indemnity or guarantee given under this section is to be made by the Treasurer and charged to the Consolidated Fund, which this section appropriates to the necessary extent.
+(4) The payment of any money under an indemnity or guarantee given under this section is to be made by the Treasurer and charged to the Consolidated Account, which this section appropriates to the necessary extent.

+[Section 31 amended by No. 77 of 2006 s.
+4.]

 32. State takeover of certain obligations

 (1) This section applies to an obligation (whether contingent or otherwise) of the corporation or a subsidiary.